Rhedosaurus: Physical appearance

 In the original film, the Rhedosaurus is depicted as a massive dinosaur, belonging to the fictional species of the same name.
-Standing at forty feet in height and weighing five hundred tons, it has mostly quadrupedal behavior, with the occasional bipedal stance when destroying structures such as a lighthouse or building.
+Standing at 40 ft in height and weighing five hundred tons, it has mostly quadrupedal behavior, with the occasional bipedal stance when destroying structures such as a lighthouse or building.
 The head, which is relatively small in proportion to its body has a single row of spines on being on the back of its head and continues running down from the top of its head to the end of its long, prehensile tail.
 In the low-budget 1977 film Planet of Dinosaurs, its physical appearance would remain relatively the same, however, this version would be colored brown and smaller than the previous incarnation.

 Powers and abilities

 In its debut film, the Rhedosaurus is depicted as able to easily adaptable to different environments, having survived in suspended animation for over 100 million years, and equally capable of moving on land and swimming under the ocean.
 It uses the latter to travel from Baffin Bay to the location that was originally its home millions of years ago, now known as New York.
 The beast also has a powerful jaw that is capable of tossing cars and allows it to grab humans and eat them (as shown when it eats a police officer while rampaging in New York).
 Upon being harmed by the armed forces, the Rhedosauruss blood is revealed to contain an ancient virus that the human immune system has no protection against once exposed to it.
 In Planet of Dinosaurs, the Rhedosaurus is a smaller and more defenseless creature and is easily defeated by a Tyrannosaurus rex that chomps on its head.